-Our Visitor Services help more than three million people discover, explore and enjoy the Lake District National Park every year.
-We welcome them to the Park through our visitor centres, information centres and visitor facilities.
+Visitor Services help more than three million people discover, explore and enjoy the Lake District National Park every year.
+We welcome them to the Park through visitor centres, information centres and visitor facilities.
 We encourage visitors to come to sites like Brockhole on Windermere and Coniston Boating Centre, and to park at Lake District National Park car parks.
 This means that we are able to generate funds for the Park to be able to re-invest in other projects.

-Our Communications and Customer Engagement team inform, inspire and engage with people as they visit, live or work in this spectacular National Park and UNESCO World Heritage Site.
+Our Communications and Engagement team inform, inspire and engage with people as they visit, live or work in this spectacular National Park and UNESCO World Heritage Site.
 We do this through inspirational storytelling, talking in an open and honest voice, creating inspirational branding and delivering award-winning campaigns.

 In line with our values, you will find the Communications team to be forward-thinking, empowered and incredibly proud of what we do for the National Park.
 Services include media relations, online content and digital information, social media, partnership support, internal communications, design information and interpretation and more.

-The Programmes and Resources Service is accountable for the effective management of the Authority’s assets (land, buildings, ICT equipment, and cash), the provision of high quality support services to our internal customers (health and safety, financial, facilities, ICT, GIS, performance/risk management and business/service planning) and for planning, deploying and managing our key commercial programmes.
+The Resources Service is accountable for the effective management of the Authority’s assets (land, buildings, ICT equipment, and cash), the provision of high quality support services to our internal customers (health and safety, financial, facilities, ICT, GIS, performance/risk management and business/service planning) and for planning, deploying and managing our key commercial programmes.